Rodromir/hyperskill_SimpleBankingSystem/README.md

 # hyperskill_SimpleBankingSystem

-This system lets user to create a new account and a payment card.
+This system lets user to create a new account / payment card.

 Existing users can